IHAN – proof of concept pilots

 What are we looking for?

-For IHAN® pilot projects we are seeking ongoing projects or projects that are ready for a quick launch from various sectors examining solutions related to technical requirements for human-driven data exchange, such as self-sovereign identities, block-chain thinking, authorisations and data transmission.
+For IHAN® pilot projects we are seeking ongoing projects or projects that are ready for a quick launch from various sectors examining solutions related to technical requirements for human-driven data exchange, such as self-sovereign identities, data usage authorisations and data transmission.
 We particularly value different co-operation networks involving a wide variety of participants that already have an existing technical environment where IHAN® principles can be tested.
 The applicant may operate in sectors such as well-being, transport, agriculture or financing.
 Internationality is a major advantage, and project documentation is produced mainly in English.

 What do we expect from the applications?